divi4/cuisine-restaurant/README.md

 * Minify images for faster loading
 * Added further pages
 * Show details on meals under the menu on hover
+* Add functionality to the "location" button and searchbar
 * Refactor code

 ## Lessons Learned: